AxonIQ/axon-server-se/axonserver-enterprise/src/main/gce/README.md

 ## Logging

-* VMs will have "`https://cloud.google.com/logging/docs/reference/libraries`" installed, with a log named "`axon-server.log`".
+* VMs will have the JARS from "`https://cloud.google.com/logging/docs/reference/libraries`" installed, with a log named "`axon-server.log`".

 ## Storage